Personal Injury & Wrongful Death

-Painful or serious injuries, or the death of a loved one, can be a most traumatic event in a person’s life.
+Painful or serious injuries, or the death of a loved one, can be the most traumatic event in a person's life.
 It is even harder to face when the injury or death has resulted from the negligence of someone else.
-These trying times are further complicated by trying to deal with insurance companies, loss of work and income, medical situations and more.
+These trying times are further complicated by trying to deal with insurance companies, loss of work and income, medical situations, and more.

 Additionally, our laws have become so complex that most people are often not aware of what steps they need to take and what their rights are in these situations.
 This is when you need the counsel of a caring, competent lawyer, one who knows how the system works and can make it work for you.